eddy862/COMP2042_CW/README.md

 3. Go to **File > Project Structure** or press **Ctrl + Alt + Shift + S**.
 4. In the **Project Settings > Project** section:
     - Set the project SDK to 21 or greater.
-    - Set the language level to 11 or greater.
+    - Set the language level as sdk default.
 5. Install the [JavaFX Library](https://gluonhq.com/products/javafx/) and unzip it to a desired location.
 6. In the **Project Settings > Libraries** section:
     - Add a new project library that points to the `lib` folder of the JavaFX SDK you installed.